syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ## Alignment

-The alignment of data markers inside the series is defined using [BarLabelAlignment]() property.
+The alignment of data labels inside the series is defined by using the [BarLabelAlignment]() property.

-* [Top]() - Positions the data marker at the top edge point of a chart segment.
+* [Top]() - Positions the data lable at the top edge point of a chart segment.
-* [Middle]() - Positions the data marker at the center point of a chart segment.
+* [Middle]() - Positions the data label at the center point of a chart segment.
-* [Bottom]() - Positions the data marker at the bottom edge point of a chart segment.
+* [Bottom]() - Positions the data label at the bottom edge point of a chart segment.

 N> This behavior varies based on the chart series type.

-The following code example explains the positioning of data markers in the middle of the segment.
+The following code example explains the positioning of data label in the middle of the segment.

 {% tabs %}